MichalLytek/type-graphql/docs/resolvers.md

 }
 ```

-Then we can use the `AddRecipeInput` type in our mutation.
+After that we can use the `AddRecipeInput` type in our mutation.
 We can do this inline (using `@Arg()` decorator) or as a field of the args class like in query's example above.

 We might also need access to the context.
 To achieve this we use `@Ctx()` decorator with optional user-defined `Context` interface:
 ```ts